ronentk/textlabs-xwlp-data/call-graph-format.md

 Edges record the routing of arguments between various operations comprising the process.
 Edges either connect arguments to events, or between two events.
 Edges contain mapping information in the form of `(argument_type, argument)` pairs, such that for in incoming edge to an event `ev`, `(argument_type, argument)` denotes that `argument`  serves as an input to `ev` of type `argument_type`.

+In the call grpah format, argument types are denoted by keys `a`, `b`, `c` corresponding to PropBank `ARG0`, `ARG1`, `ARG2`.
-Details of argument types and their syntax can be found in Appendix 3 of the paper.
+Further details of argument types and their syntax can be found in Appendix 3 of the paper.

 ### PEG Connectivity